emsterdam1/anRNAlab-Protocols/Northern-Blotting/ES-End-Labeling-Oligos[IP].md

   | Terminal Transferase | 10 U/µL | **1**  µL |
   || **Total** | **20** µL |

 _Note: The paper recommends inputted 500-3000 pmols; in this protocol 1000 pmol is used.
 The labeled ddUTPs must be added in 1.5-5 fold molar excess.
-Molar excess titration is recommended_<br/>
+Molar excess titration is recommended_<br/><br/>
-_Atto565 molar excess if 5-fold_
+_Atto565 molar excess is 5-fold_

 **2.** Incubate reaction for 8 hrs at 37°C.